azat-co/practicalnode/chapter5/chapter5.md

 }
 ```

-Then, we attach event listeners in the `ready` callback:
+That's not all.
+Defining functions won't make them work when a user clicks on a button.
+We need to attach event listeners.
+We attach event listeners in the `ready` callback to make sure the the `tbody` is in the DOM, otherwise it might be not found.

 ```js
 $(document).ready(function () {